digitalyoshixi/Calculus12/content/How To Win Quizzes.md

 - Always factor and remove holes before finding limits.
 - Dont use decimal exponents.
 Use fraction ones, more accurate
 - Graph everything the second you find it.
 If you do it last, then you will forget everything
+- Critical point != critical value.
+Critical points do not exist at asymptotes.